-- Establish Flow
+- Establish Flow – Eliminate Interruptions

 - Continuously Eliminate Waste

-“Develop products that maximize customer value and minimize product cost, in the least amount of time, and at the least amount of product development cost.”
+“To develop products that maximize customer value and minimize product cost, in the least amount of time, and at the least amount of product development cost.”

 Using the lean product development goal statement above, we can derive some high-level objectives as follows:

-Let us start by listing lean objectives based on the number of product development projects:
+Let’s start by listing lean objectives based on the number of product development projects:

-Several elements of lean are apparent:
+Several elements of lean product development are apparent:

-- reduce bottlenecks by effectively managing resources
+- We reduce bottlenecks by effectively managing resources.

-- reduce work-effort on the wrong projects
+- We reduce work-effort on the wrong projects.

 A tailored approach would also consider the type of product development project.
 A project goal might be to demonstrate a minimum viable product (perhaps a start-up company) or pursue complete product commercialization.
 The graphic below provides some suggested lean product development objectives and initiatives accordingly.

 This brings us to our final category of enabling lean: making good business decisions.
 Investing in a product or project is ultimately a business decision that can be improved with financial estimating and analysis.
-Here again, we consider the type of product development project and emphasize customer value, product cost and project cost.
+Here again, we consider the type of hardware product development project and emphasize customer value, product cost and project cost.

 A business decision priority for demonstrating a minimum viable product might include (as a minimum) ensuring corresponding value to the customer.
-Meanwhile, a more comprehensive product/project financial analysis is more appropriate for many (or larger) projects going through complete commercialization.
+Meanwhile, a more comprehensive product or project financial analysis is more appropriate for many (or larger) projects going through complete commercialization.

 Do you have too many projects?
 Projects that weren’t ultimately successful?
 Resource constraints?
 High risk of design rework?
 Sub-optimized designs?
 Inadequate product margins?
 Difficult-to-manufacture products?
 The most effective and beneficial elements of lean enterprise product development could then be down-selected.